jnozzi/cocoadev.com/markdown/NSTextViewBindings.md

-How come General/NSTextView doesn't have bindings options for font family and font size etc?
+How come NSTextView doesn't have bindings options for font family and font size etc?
 Is there away to set this up using bindings?
-General/NSTextField has the bindings options I want but I must use a General/NSTextView.
+NSTextField has the bindings options I want but I must use a NSTextView.
 Any ideas?

 ----